Sweetuezuro0000/simplest_chatgpt_telegram_bot/README.md

 # Simplest ChatGPT Telegram Bot

-This is a Telegram bot that generates responses to messages using the OpenAI GPT-3.5 API.
-It uses the python-telegram-bot library to interface with the Telegram API.
+This is a Python script that sets up a Telegram bot using the python-telegram-bot library, which communicates with OpenAI's GPT-3 API to generate responses to user messages.

+The bot responds to any message sent to it by generating a response using the last five messages in the conversation history as a prompt for the GPT-3 API.
+The bot can also start a new conversation, stop the current conversation and delete context, and display a list of available commands.
+The list of allowed users is read from a file and can be configured to limit access to the bot.

 ## Requirements